Gordon H. Brown

-Gordon Harold Brown (born 1931) is a New Zealand art historian, curator, and artist.
+Gordon Harold Brown OBE (12 April 1931 – 16 March 2025) was a New Zealand art historian, curator, and artist.

 Early life and education

-Brown was born in Wellington, New Zealand, in 1931.
-He attended Wellington Technical College and in 1956 graduated in Fine Arts from the Canterbury School of Art.
-In 1960 he trained as a librarian at the National Library School in Wellington and went on to work in the Alexander Turnbull Library.
-Brown moved to Auckland in 1964 and was initially Librarian-in-charge at the Elam School of Fine Arts library.
+Brown was born in Wellington on 12 April 1931, the son of Gwynneth and Cecil Harold Brown.
+He was educated at Wellington Technical College and in 1956 graduated with a Diploma in Fine Arts from the Canterbury College School of Art.
+In 1960, he trained as a librarian at the National Library School in Wellington and went on to work in the Alexander Turnbull Library.

+Career

+Early career

+Brown moved to Auckland in 1964 and was initially librarian-in-charge at the Elam School of Fine Arts library.
 The following year he took up a position at the Auckland Art Gallery Research Library.
 During this time Brown also kept up his art practice as a painter and photographer.

-Colin McCahon
+Interest in Colin McCahon

 Brown developed an early interest in the work of Colin McCahon and was reviewing his work in the Auckland Star as early as 1965.
 He went on to write more than 30 reviews and essays devoted to the artist along with two books Towards the Promised Land: On the Life and Art of Colin McCahon and his seminal work Colin McCahon: Artist published in 1984.
-The two men were close friends having first met in 1952 and in 1968 they both exhibited portraits in the exhibition Face to Face at Kees Hos’s New Vision Gallery in Auckland.
+The two men were close friends having first met in 1952 and in 1968 they both exhibited portraits in the exhibition Face to Face at Kees Hos's New Vision Gallery in Auckland.
 As McCahon put it, “...he painted me and I painted him.”

 Art history, writing, and criticism

-In 1969 An Introduction to New Zealand Painting 1839-1967 was published, co-written by Brown and Hamish Keith.
-This first attempt to write a history of New Zealand art was used as a standard text and revised and enlarged as Introduction to New Zealand Painting 1839-1980 in 1982.
-The new edition sparked a heated argument spearheaded by art historian Dr. Francis Pound in his book Frames on the Land.
-Pound decried what he saw as Brown and Keith’s provincial view of New Zealand art in contrast to what he considered the more relevant contemporary views held by Internationalist artists.
+In 1969, An Introduction to New Zealand Painting 1839–1967 was published, co-written by Brown and Hamish Keith.
+This first attempt to write a history of New Zealand art was used as a standard text and revised and enlarged as Introduction to New Zealand Painting 1839–1980 in 1982.
+The new edition sparked a heated argument spearheaded by art historian Francis Pound in his book Frames on the Land.
+Pound decried what he saw as Brown and Keith's provincial view of New Zealand art in contrast to what he considered the more relevant contemporary views held by Internationalist artists.